Two-dimensional categorified Hall algebras: Introduction

-In the Borel-Moore homology case, Schiffmann and Vasserot gave a characterization of the generators of the CoHA of the preprojective algebra of $\calQ$ in \cite{SV_generators}, while a relation with the (Maulik-Okounkov) Yangian was established in \cite{SV_Yangians, Davison_DT, YZ_Yangian}.
+In the Borel--Moore homology case, Schiffmann and Vasserot gave a characterization of the generators of the CoHA of the preprojective algebra of $\calQ$ in \cite{SV_generators}, while a relation with the (Maulik-Okounkov) Yangian was established in \cite{SV_Yangians, Davison_DT, YZ_Yangian}.
 Again, when $\calQ=\calQ_1$, a connection between the corresponding two-dimensional CoHA and vertex algebras was provided in \cite{SV_Cherednik, Negut_AGT} (see also \cite{RSYZ}).

-In \cite{KS_Hall}, Kontevich and Soibelman introduced another CoHA, in order to provide a mathematical definition of Harvey and Moore's algebra of BPS states \cite{Harvey_Moore}.
-It goes under the name of \textit{three-dimensional} CoHA since it is associated with Calabi-Yau categories of global dimension three (such as the category of representations of the Jacobi algebra of a quiver with potential, the category of coherent sheaves on a CY 3-fold, etc).
-As shown by Davison in \cite[Appendix]{RS_Hall} (see also \cite{YZ_2Hall}), using a dimensional reduction argument, the CoHA of the preprojective algebra of a quiver described above can be realized as a Kontsevich-Soibelman one.
+In \cite{KS_Hall}, Kontsevich and Soibelman introduced another CoHA, in order to provide a mathematical definition of Harvey and Moore's algebra of BPS states \cite{Harvey_Moore}.
+It goes under the name of \textit{three-dimensional} CoHA since it is associated with Calabi--Yau categories of global dimension three (such as the category of representations of the Jacobi algebra of a quiver with potential, the category of coherent sheaves on a CY 3-fold, etc.).
+As shown by Davison in \cite[Appendix]{RS_Hall} (see also \cite{YZ_2Hall}), using a dimensional reduction argument, the CoHA of the preprojective algebra of a quiver described above can be realized as a Kontsevich--Soibelman one.

 For certain choices of the quiver $\calQ$, the cotangent stack $\sfT^\ast \mathscr{R}ep(\calQ)$ is a stack parameterizing coherent sheaves on a surface.
 Thus the corresponding algebra can be seen as an example of a CoHA associated to a surface.
 This is the case when the quiver is the one-loop quiver $\calQ_1$: indeed, $\sfT^\ast \mathscr{R}ep(\calQ_1)$ coincides with the stack $\mathscr{C}oh_0(\C^2)$ parameterizing zero-dimensional sheaves on the complex plane $\C^2$.
 In particular, the elliptic Hall algebra can be seen as an algebra attached to zero-dimensional sheaves on $\C^2$.